What Is the Basic Attention Token (BAT)? | The All-Encompassing Guide

-Brave is an open-source web browser created by the BAT team.
+The Brave browser is an open-source web browser created by the BAT team.
 With a focus on privacy and speed, the browser blocks intrusive ads and trackers automatically.
 Even the leading ad blockers on traditional browsers let some advertisements and trackers monitor your behavior.
 Brave blocks them all.

 The Brave browser also tracks the attention you’ve devoted to an advertisement.

-The Attention Value for each ad is calculated based on the incremental time the ad is in view and the number of ad pixels that are visible in proportion to relevant content.
+Your Attention Value for each ad is calculated based on the incremental time the ad is in view and the number of ad pixels that are visible in proportion to relevant content.

 Using machine learning on your Attention Value for different ads enables the Brave browser to serve up advertisements that are most relevant to what you’d want to see – a win for both users and advertisers.
 The team argues that their machine learning strategy creates content that’s more relevant than that of any third-party tracking systems can produce.

 Over 150 publishers have already partnered with BAT to join Brave Payments, the micro-payment service in the Brave browser.
 Some of the most notable publishers include Wikihow, Archive.org, and Smashing Magazine.
 Expect additional partnership announcements as the platform grows.